 Kharosthi has no known descendants, although it is possible that the Old Turkic (Orkhon) script may have developed from Kharoshthi.

-Kharoshti was deciphered by James Prinsep and others around the middle of the 19th century.
+Kharoshti was deciphered during the 19th century by James Prinsep, Christian Lassen, C.L.
+Grotefend and Edwin Norris.
+Bilingual inscriptions in Gandhari and Greek on coins helped with the decipherment.
 Since then further material has been found and the script is now better understood.

 ALPHABETUM - a Unicode font specifically designed for ancient scripts, including classical & medieval Latin, ancient Greek, Etruscan, Oscan, Umbrian, Faliscan, Messapic, Picene, Iberian, Celtiberian, Gothic, Runic, Old & Middle English, Hebrew, Sanskrit, Old Nordic, Ogham, Kharosthi, Glagolitic, Old Cyrillic, Phoenician, Avestan, Ugaritic, Linear B, Anatolian scripts, Coptic, Cypriot, Brahmi, Old Persian cuneiform: http://guindo.pntic.mec.es/~jmag0042/alphabet.html

 Bhaiksuki, Brāhmi, Devanāgari, Galik, Grantha, Gupta, Kadamba, Kharosthi, Nandinagari, Sharda, Siddham, Thai, Tibetan